1. What types of youth does NYC serve?

 8: Our family is low-income.
 Are there scholarships available to help with tuition costs? (back to top)

 A: NYC has developed a modest financial aid program to assist youth in cases where fees, tuition, or equipment costs create barriers.
 Scholarships and financial aid are awarded to participants based on financial need.
-Call the Youth Services Team for information, (541) 349-5055.
+Call the Community Engagement Team for information, (541) 349-5055.

 9: What is your refund policy? (back to top)